marsha88/Playground/LineXLine/ListOutOfLambda/README.md

 }
 ```

 Now, let's implement `prepend`.
 This is the hardest function to wrap your head around.
 Take a minute to read the `prepend`implementation below, and think of how you might write `head` and `tail`.
 The goal of `prepend` is to add an element to the beginning of an existing list and return it.
-If you get stuck trying to understand `prepend` move on to the next part - it may help to give some context of how it's used.
+If you get stuck trying to understand `prepend`, move on to the next part - it provides some more context on how `prepend` is used.

 ```Javascript
 const empty = null